 When generated

-This primitive is generated by an MIHF on a MN or a PoS when receiving an MIH_Group_Manipulate indication message or an MIH_Group_Manipulate request message from a remote MIHF.
+This primitive is generated by an MIHF on a MN or a PoS when receiving an MIH_Net_Group_Manipulate indication message or an MIH_Net_Group_Manipulate request message from a remote MIHF.

 Effect on receipt

 Upon receipt of this primitive, an MIH user on a MN or a PoS may join or leave a group specified in GroupIdentifier parameter.
 When the MIH User may also decrypt and install an encrypted group key that is associated with the specific group and contained in the GroupKeyData.
 The detailed procedure is described in 9.4.